• Skip to primary navigation

 Ingredients

-• 2-2½ lbs boneless pork shoulder or butt cut into large, equal portions about the size of your fist
+• 2 lbs boneless pork shoulder or butt cut into 4-6 pieces

 • 1 teaspoon dried parsley